 Surgery is usually a last resort, after the other treatments have failed and symptoms persist.
 The surgery is normally performed by an otolaryngologist, usually to work on anatomical defects that cause these issues.
 Surgery is conducted under either local or general anesthesia and often patients will go home the same day.

-If you are suffering with chronic and persistent symptoms of a sinus infection, contact Dr. Rohn and Dr. Gamble, ear, nose, throat, and sinus (ENT) surgeons in Plano and Dallas.
+If you are suffering with chronic and persistent symptoms of a sinus infection, contact Dr. Rohn, Dr. Gamble and Dr. Kubala, ear, nose, throat, and sinus (ENT) surgeons in Plano and Dallas.
 If you would like to schedule an appointment with our office, please call our Plano office at 972-378-0633 or Dallas office at 214-239-1641.